AbdullahMJ99/Project-4/predictive_models_report.md

 ## Discussion

 This predictive modeling exercise unveiled insights into the intricate relationship between various residential real estate property features and sale prices.
 Extensive exploratory data analysis was pivotal in shaping the modeling approach, setting a solid foundation by initially identifying potential features, like overall quality, square footage, room count, and property age.
+Accomplishing our target R-squared of 0.80 on the initial attempt underscores the efficacy of exploratory data analysis.

 The neural network, implemented with meticulous adjustments to hyperparameters and feature engineering, demonstrated commendable performance.
 The evaluation metrics, including R-squared, mean squared error, mean absolute error, and mean percentage error, provided a comprehensive understanding of the model's predictive capabilities.
 Visualization tools, such as scatter plots for actual versus predicted sale prices, training and validation loss plots, and residual analyses, enriched the interpretability of the model's behavior.